Improvement of Banana

 In 1994, INIBAP merged with IPGRI and became a programme of the Institute.
 Emile Frison took over as Director when Nicolas Mateo joined the Regional Fund for Agricultural Technology (FONTAGRO) of the Inter-American Development Bank.

 In 1997, INIBAP and the World Bank set up the ProMusa global programme aimed at accelerating the impact of banana improvement efforts by increasing interactions between pathologists and the world’s banana breeders.
 The programme had five interlinked thematic working groups (Genetic Improvement, Fusarium wilt, Mycosphaerella leaf spot diseases, Nematodes and Viruses), coordinated by a secretariat provided by INIBAP.

 A fourth banana regional research network, MUSACO, was set for West and Central Africa in 1997.
 It has since been replaced by an innovation platform.
 Meanwhile, two of the regional networks changed name.
 LACNET was renamed MUSALAC in 2000 and ASPNET BAPNET in 2004.

 When Frison left to become Director-General of IPGRI, he was replaced in 2003 by Richard Markham.
 The same year, IPGRI embarked on a process of strategic review that resulted in a major restructuring of the Institute.
 The new structure reflected a shift in emphasis from the conservation of crop genetic resources to improving the well-being of people through the deployment of biodiversity.

 In 2005, INIBAP celebrated 20 years of networking with a symposium on the conservation and use of Musa diversity for improving livelihoods and the inauguration of a travelling exhibit on bananas.
 The symposium's keynote addresses were adapted for the 2005 INIBAP Annual Report.

 At the end of 2006, INIBAP and IPGRI jointly adopted the name Bioversity International and the work on bananas was incorporated in the Commodities for Livelihoods programme coordinated from Montpellier.
 Richard Markham oversaw the integration of the network's work on banana with that on cacao and coconut.
-In the meantime, the ProMusa working groups were restructured into the current Crop Improvement, Crop Protection and Crop Production working groups and membership opened to non-scientists.
+In t2007, the ProMusa working groups were restructured into the Crop Improvement, Crop Protection and Crop Production working groups and membership was opened to non-scientists.
 ProMusa is now a knowledge-sharing platform.